-Of the beneficiaries who were hospitalized, 21% died and 32% were discharged to their homes.
-The others moved from the hospital to skilled nursing facilities (22%), home health care (14%), hospice (5%) or other health care settings, CMS says.
+Of the beneficiaries who were hospitalized, 19% died and 35% were discharged to their homes.
+The others moved from the hospital to skilled nursing facilities (20%), home health care (15%), hospice (5%) or another health care facility (4%), CMS says.

-Medicare is the federal health insurance program for people who are age 65 and older or have certain disabilities.
+Medicare is the federal health insurance program for people who are age 65 and older or who have disabilities or certain medical conditions.

-Virus afflicts people of color, the elderly and the poor
+People of color, the elderly and the poor more often affected

-The coronavirus appears to be affecting people of color, older adults and the poor in greater numbers, and that disparity also shows up in the Medicare data.
+The coronavirus disease appears to be affecting people of color, older adults and the poor in greater numbers, and that disparity also shows up in the Medicare data.